ibm-cloud-docs/monitoring/exporters/blackbox.md

 ## Step 4.
 Update the monitoring agent that is running in the server
 {: #Blackbox_step4}

-Choose one of the following monitoring agents:

-### Kubernetes monitoring agent
-{: #Blackbox_step4-1}

-Run the following command to edit the configmap and add information about the Blackbox targets that you want to monitor:
+Run the following command to edit the configmap and add information about the Blackbox targets that you want to monitor by using the Kubernetes monitoring agent:

 ```
 kubectl edit configmap sysdig-agent -n ibm-observe